-Position A1 on the unprinted side of the template right side up, so the wrong side of the fabric is against the unprinted side of the paper.
+Position the fabric for A1 on the unprinted side of the template right side up, so the wrong side of the fabric is against the unprinted side of the paper.

 Your glue stick will be helpful in this first step to hold the first piece of fabric in place.
 Place a small amount in the middle of the shape.
 Once you’re happy with the placement of your fabric, press it against the template.
 That little dab of glue will hold it in place.

-Position A2, rst, with A1, aligning edges along seam allowance, as shown.
+Position A2 fabric, rst, with A1 fabric, aligning edges along seam allowance, as shown.
 It’s perfectly fine to extend A2 beyond the seam allowance because it can be trimmed later.
 Remember, you’ll want to ensure the fabric will extend beyond its seam allowance once pressed open.
 To avoid incorrect positioning, and the frustrating chore of ripping out stitches to re-position, use the following tip in this section.
 It’s amazing and will remove the fear factor we all experience when positioning that piece of fabric.

 The first two illustrations below are identical except for the added blue and green rectangles.
 I added them because it’ll help you see the boundaries of A2 from the unprinted side of the template.
 The blue represents the actual finished size of A2.
 The green represents A2 with added seam allowance.

-Here’s where the magic happens… while the template is folded back, position A2, rst, with A1.
-As long as A2 extends beyond the blue rectangle, you’ll know that when pressed open, it will extend beyond the real seam allowance.
+Here’s where the magic happens… while the template is folded back, position fabric for A2, rst, with A1 fabric.
+As long as A2 extends beyond the blue rectangle, you’ll know that when the A2 fabric is pressed open, it will extend beyond the 1/4" seam allowance.
 Holding it up to a light source will indicate if it’s positioned properly.
 This technique works with all subsequent steps.